dgruen6/watch-the-office-remote/README.md

 10. Run the installed app on your mobile Apple device and enjoy watching your favorite episodes!

 # Behind the scenes
 The backbone of this application is a web server gateway interface (WSGI) located in the 'wsgi.py' file.
 It is a web server that responds to requests that come in over the network.
-In this case the
+Here, the requests (GET requests) will be sent from your mobile Apple device and arrive at the Raspberry Pi over the local area network.
+The WSGI is reacting to the requeset by playing the video/episode that was sent in the request and responds to the request sender with 'Playing episode xyz'.
+If the request was wrong or could not be processed, the WSGI responds with an error message.